 Roca: Well we were not visionaries.
 At that time we thought we would find a temporary solution that could perhaps become permanent.
 Government was spending multimillions of Euros on those programs - ones that we assumed would be successful.
-These public programs managed to connect a few thousand people in rural areas after spending a $\leq$ 50 million budget.
-By 2000 a 70 million wireless program had connected an equal number of people at a minute fraction of the cost.
+These public programs managed to connect a few thousand people in rural areas after spending a €50 million budget.
+By 2008 In 2008 the Catalan gov. stated that the "Banda Ample Rural (BAR)" program had connected about 8000 nodes.
+They did not directly state how much it cost but from other indirect sources we estimated about 70M€.
+Aside from that BAR uses had a monthly fee of 40€ and the Catalan gov had to pay another 40€ to the company per user per month.

+By the same time guifi.net already had more than 8000 nodes in operation.
 In our case the connections were done at zero cost to the taxpayers while, given the public program, connections were made at the expense of creating a very large taxpayer liability.
 We demonstrated that we could do quite a lot without subsidies or the promise of any economic model based on subsidies.
 If you look at where the publicly funded subsidies were directed, you will find that they were sent to the incumbents - that is to the large telcos.